Updated on

 Dr. Herbert was perhaps most famous for his self-experiment, where he induced folate deficiency in himself by eating a diet of boiled vegetables.
 He almost killed himself in the process, waking up unable to walk.
 He did all that, in order to document the stages and progress of folate deficiency up until its end point of megaloblastic anaemia.

-About forty years later, on November 19, 2002, Dr. Herbert died at his home in NY.
-At a forum held in Philadelphia less than a month later, Dr. Ralph Green read a tribute:
+About 40 years after his experiment, on November 19, 2002, Dr. Herbert died at his home in NY.
+Weeks later, at a forum held in Philadelphia, Dr. Ralph Green read a tribute:

 On Christmas Day 1961, he reached the end of one such study.
 Unable to move from severe weakness in both lower limbs induced by potassium deficiency caused by ingestion of an experimental diet, and having lost 26 pounds, Dr. Herbert terminated what came to be regarded as a classic self experiment.
 He had induced in himself nutritional folate deficiency by eating a diet of foods re-cooked to destroy all traces of folic acid.
 He had, as a consequence, developed megaloblastic anemia.
 Through this experiment, Dr. Herbert conclusively proved the tie between folate deficiency and megaloblastic anemia.
 He was also able to carefully document the sequence of changes in the development of folate deficiency.
 It was this spirit of scientific curiosity and indomitable grit and determination that characterized Victor Herbert’s life and career.